mvolkmann/blog/src/htmx.md

   This enables support for deep links.
   This is useful when htmx has replaced portions of a page.

-- Htmx can work with JavaScript disabled by setting the `hx-boost="true"` attribute.
-  Does this need to be on the `body` element?
-How does this work?

 - See unpoly.com which is a competitor to htmx.
   Supposedly it is better at progressive enhancement.

-- Learn about hx-boost.

 - See https://www.npmjs.com/package/@jop-software/hx-chart.

 - See HoTMiXer for starting new htmx projects at https://www.npmjs.com/package/hotmixer

-- patterns to document:
-  - redirecting to another endpoint
-  - input validation using an HTTP request (see email-validation app)
-  - infinite scroll
-  - type-ahead